2CATteam/AmbigramGenerator/README.md

 # 3D Ambigram Generator

-https://2catteam.github.io/AmbigramGenerator/
+In case you somehow got here when you meant to see the actual tool, here's the link: https://2catteam.github.io/AmbigramGenerator/

 This is a fun tool I developed for developing 3D ambigrams from arbitrary words or phrases.